janekfleper/typst-fancy-units/docs/manual.typ

 However, this package is not supposed to be a port of siunitx.
 There are already two Typst packages available that aim to replace siunitx, namely #link("https://typst.app/universe/package/unify/")[unify] and #link("https://typst.app/universe/package/metro/")[metro].

-My goal was to create a package to format numbers and units that makes use of the Typst language and the built-in formatting as much as possible.
+My goal was to create a package to format numbers and units that makes use of the Typst language and the built-in styling as much as possible.
 This package therefore does not have to be nearly as complex as siunitx, which I consider a good thing.
 I am definitely planning to implement more features over time, but I kept the initial version rather simple and somewhat opinionated by design.

 For the impatient reader I will already show a few examples.
-Please refer to the later sections for the documentation of the functions and more examples to showcase all the available options.
+Please refer to the later sections for the parameters of the functions and more examples to showcase all the available options.

 #fancy-units-configure((uncertainty-mode: "conserve"))
 #my-tidy.show-example-table(
-  scope: (num: num, unit: unit),
+  scope: (num: num, unit: unit, qty: qty),
   "num[0.9]",
   "num[-0.9 (*1*)]",
   "num[0.9 +-#text(red)[0.1] e1]",